avnet-iotconnect/iotc-android-sdk/README.md

 * It allows sending the OTA command acknowledgment for Gateway and child device.
 * It manages the sensor data sending flow over the cloud by using data frequency("df") configuration.
 * It allows to disconnect the device from firmware.
+* Offline Storage is used to store device data in a text file when the internet is not available.

 # Example Usage: